kiransamsam/spark/README.md

 What would be the best way to dump the csv dataframe including column ArrayOfString

-For more spark question check this website Spark Course<a href="https://intellipaat.com/apache-spark-scala-training/">Spark Course</a>
+For more spark question check this website <a href="https://intellipaat.com/apache-spark-scala-training/">Spark Course</a>

 <H2>Answer</h2>
 As the error says, The CSV file format doesn't support array type.